 Absolutely!
 You can change workshops at any time.
 And remember – you can always go back later to watch the recording of a workshop if you have to leave it before you’re ready.

-All of our sessions (keynote, workshops, panel, etc.) are being recorded.
+All of our sessions (Keynote, Workshops, Ask the Experts Panel, etc.) are being recorded.
 Recordings will be posted to the website between 48 to 72 hours after the workshop ends.
 Are there two workshops at the same time that you want to watch?
 No problem!
 Attend one live and catch the recording of the other one later.
 We want you to get as much out of this conference as possible, so don’t sweat it.
 If you miss something, watch the recording.
-Recordings will be available for ninety days post conference (Monday, February 7, 2022) at no additional charge.
+Recordings will be available for ninety days post conference at no additional charge.

 We – and our teachers – love questions!
 During workshops, you will be able to ask questions via the chat box.
 The room host will post those questions to the teacher as time permits.
 We may not be able to get to every single question, but we will do our absolute best!